aa755/ROSCoq/README.md

 http://www.cs.cornell.edu/~aa755/ROSCoq/CoqWorkshop.pdf
 If you use an annotation-aware PDF reader, e.g. Foxit, Adobe, you will notice that the slides have speech bubbles.
 In these bubbles, have put down what I said (IIRC) while describing that slide.
-Questions are welcome; please create an issue.
+Questions are welcome; please create an issue, or ask me directly.

 Status: